pyh1998/Azul/README.md

 In this assignment, you will work as a group to master a number of major themes of this course, including software design and implementation, using development tools such as Git and IntelliJ, and using JavaFX to build a user interface.
-As an extension task, you may also explore strategies for writing agents that play games.
+As an extension task, you may also explore strategies for writing agents that playerState games.
 Above all, this assignment will emphasize group work;
 while you will receive an individual mark for your work based on your contributions to the assignment, you can only succeed if all members contribute to your group's success.